sebw/blog.wains.be/content/posts/2008/2008-07-23-ssh-local-and-remote-port-forwarding.md

 ### Remote port forwarding

 When to use?
-Opening a service running on your workstation to people on a remote site.
+Giving access to a service running on your workstation to people on a remote site.
+For example if someone needs help on their workstation.

 ```bash
 home$ ssh user@work.example.org -R 10000:your-workstation-ip:22
 ```

 We see on the server at work that a new port tcp/10000 is listening on the loopback interface:

 ```bash
 work.example.org$ netstat -tunelp | grep 10000